FBI Arrests Rioter Accused Of Electroshocking Capitol Police Officer

-Category: World Politics Hits: 3According to the FBI indictment, Rodriguez is alleged to have shocked Officer Fanone six times on the back of his neck with a stun gun.
+Category: World Politics Hits: 15According to the FBI indictment, Rodriguez is alleged to have shocked Officer Fanone six times on the back of his neck with a stun gun.
 Rodriguez faces 8 counts in the indictment, according to court records.
 As a result, Rodriguez now faces twenty years in prison.
 Rodriguez was identified through a joint effort of Sedition Hunters and Huffington Post, with the judge citing their accumulated video evidence.
 Source: Los Angeles Times A Fontana man was arrested by the FBI on Wednesday on charges of assaulting a police officer during the Jan.
 6 storming of the U.S. Capitol by supporters of then-President Trump.

 Read more https://crooksandliars.com/2021/04/fbi-arrests-rioter-accused-electroshocking